Family day care

-- your child's full name, gender and address
+- the child’s full name, date of birth, gender and address

-- details of any special considerations - e.g. cultural, religious or dietary requirements or additional needs
+- details of any special considerations, e.g. cultural, religious or additional needs

 Rebates and financial assistance

-You may be eligible for rebates and financial assistance such as the Child Care Rebate and the Child Care Benefit to help cover the cost of fees.
+You may be eligible for rebates and financial assistance such as the Child Care Subsidy to help cover the cost of fees.